csdmp/csdmp.github.io/src/content/dmp.md

 earn a Distinguished Major, students must have a cumulative GPA of 3.4 or better.

+You can find some examples of complete DMP papers here: [DMP Graduates](/graduates).

 For more information on the DMP, contact the **DMP Director**:
 David Evans (<a href="https://www.cs.virginia.edu/evans/office">https://www.cs.virginia.edu/evans/office</a>, <a href="mailto:evans@virginia.edu">evans@virginia.edu</a>).